Acting out: In parenting

-In Addiction
+In addiction

 In behavioral or substance addiction, acting out can give the addict the illusion of being in control.
 Many people with addiction, either refuse to admit they struggle with it, or some don't even realize they have an addiction.
 For most people, when their addiction is addressed, they become defensive and act out.
-This can be a result of multiple emotions including shame, fear of judgement, or anger.
+This can be a result of multiple emotions including shame, fear of judgment, or anger.
 It's important to be patient and understanding towards those with addiction, and to realize that most people want to break free from the symptoms and baggage that come with addiction, but don't know how or where to start.
-There are many preventative measures and programs than can help those who personally struggle with addiction, or for those who have a friend or family member that has an addiction.
+There are many preventative measures and programs than can help those who personally struggle with addiction, or for those who have a friend or family member who has an addiction.

-In Criminology
+In criminology

 Criminologists debate whether juvenile delinquency is a form of acting out, or rather reflects wider conflicts involved in the process of socialization.